segmentio/segment-docs/src/connections/destinations/catalog/appcues/index.md

 For example, using the server-side destination, you can direct customer profile and event data from a CRM tool into Appcues.
 You can then use the directed data for content targeting and user segmentation in the Appcues content editor, alongside data from Segment's `analytics.js` destination.

-Please note, server side implementations can only be used with server or mobile sources.
-Analytics.js sources will default to a device-mode connection.
+> info "Implementations can only be used with server or mobile sources"
+> Analytics.js sources will default to a device-mode connection.

 ## Page